-Canon SL1 versus Nikon D3300
+Canon SL1 vs Nikon D3300

 The Canon EOS Rebel SL1 (called Canon 100D in some regions) and the Nikon D3300 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably larger (14 percent) than the Canon SL1.
 Moreover, the D3300 is markedly heavier (6 percent) than the SL1.
 In this context, it is worth noting that neither the SL1 nor the D3300 are weather-sealed.